Card reader: Memory card readers

-A memory card reader is a device, typically having a USB interface, for accessing the data on a memory card such as a CompactFlash (CF), Secure Digital (SD) or MultiMediaCard (MMC).
+A memory card reader is a device for accessing the data on a memory card such as a CompactFlash (CF), Secure Digital (SD) or MultiMediaCard (MMC).
 Most card readers also offer write capability, and together with the card, this can function as a pen drive.
+Memory card readers can be built in to laptop computers or computer peripherals, or use a USB interface to transfer data to and from a computer.